gcanti/gcanti.github.io/_posts/2014-09-15-json-api-validation-in-node.md

 ## The Problem

-In the last post ([JSON Deserialization Into An Object Model](/2014/09/12/json-deserialization-into-an-object-model.html)) I've presented a good solution for consuming a JSON API on the client, but what about the server?
+In the last post ([JSON Deserialization Into An Object Model](/2014/09/12/json-deserialization-into-an-object-model.html)) I've showed a good solution for consuming a JSON API on the client, but what about the server?

-On the client type checking is an invaluable tool (especially in development) but on the server the matter is more critical:
+While on the client type checking is a plus (especially in development), on the server the matter is more critical:

 - you can't assume the correctness of the payloads so you must always **validate** the receiving data
 - when requests are bad, you should respond with **meaningful error messages** to help your API users
 - you must **write and maintain** extensive api documentation

-In this post I'll show you how this work can be done in **a few lines of code with the bonus of providing a contract to your API users**, with the help of [tcomb-validation](https://github.com/gcanti/tcomb-validation).
+In this post I'll show you how this work can be done in **a few lines of code and with the bonus of providing a contract to your API users**, with the help of [tcomb-validation](https://github.com/gcanti/tcomb-validation).

 tcomb-validation is a a general purpose JavaScript validation library based on [type combinators](https://github.com/gcanti/tcomb).